andeen171/hyperf-payment/README.md

 ```

 This will start all the necessary tools, and start the hyperf container running the cli-server on port `9501`.
-You can then reach the api at `http://localhost:9501/`

 #### Accessing the container